windsonR/vite-plugin-virtual-html/README.md

 This is equivalent to navigating to `http://localhost:3000/login.html`.

-### Extend vite's `render` function
+### The `render` function

-Since version `0.1.0` you can use the `render` function to render html templates.
+Since version `0.1.0` you can use the `render` function to render html templates created with other templating systems (like ejs, handlebars, etc).
 Currently this is only tested with the `ejs` templating system, but it should work with any other template system as well.